grgil/hamadi-adrd/README.md

 ## Limitations and Future Work

-**Current analysis is descriptive.** Findings establish prevalence and patterns but do not establish causal relationships between SDOH documentation and outcomes.
-Hierarchical modeling accounting for patient and hospital clustering would be needed to test independent effects.
+**Current analysis is descriptive and uses encounter-level data.** Findings establish prevalence and patterns but do not test causal relationships between SDOH documentation and outcomes.
+Additionally, the assumption that encounters are independent limits ability to examine within-patient patterns or longitudinal trajectories.
+Hierarchical modeling accounting for patient and hospital clustering, combined with patient-level linkage, would enable more sophisticated analyses.

-**Encounter-level analysis cannot track patients over time.** The assumption that each encounter is independent limits ability to examine within-patient patterns, readmission risk, or longitudinal SDOH trajectories.
-Patient-level linkage would enable more sophisticated analyses.

-**SDOH documentation may not reflect true prevalence.** Low documentation rates in ADRD populations (1.2%) may indicate screening gaps rather than lower SDOH burden.
-Age-stratified comparison to non-ADRD populations is planned to investigate potential documentation bias.
+**Age-stratified findings assume documentation reflects true prevalence, but both elderly groups may be systematically underdocumented.** The 6-fold decline in documentation from working-age to elderly populations suggests either genuine prevalence differences or measurement issues with Z-codes in elderly care contexts.
+Z-codes designed for working-age social issues (employment, housing instability) may inadequately capture elderly-specific risks (caregiver burden, aging in place challenges).

-**Diagnosis column strategy uses all available fields.** Current implementation extracts codes from all diagnosis columns (PRINDIAG + OTHDIAG1-30) since SDOH codes frequently appear in secondary positions.
-Future work should examine whether principal diagnosis provides more clinically relevant signal.
+**Diagnosis column strategy and temporal scope require validation.** Current implementation extracts codes from all diagnosis columns (PRINDIAG + OTHDIAG1-30) since SDOH codes frequently appear in secondary positions; future work should examine whether principal diagnosis provides more clinically relevant signal.
+Qualitative investigation of clinical workflows could identify why SDOH screening/documentation declines with patient age and whether Z-codes are fit-for-purpose for elderly populations.

-**If further investigation is warranted,** we recommend conducting age-matched comparison analysis to determine whether SDOH documentation gaps are ADRD-specific or reflect broader elderly population screening patterns.
-Additionally, qualitative investigation of clinical workflows could identify barriers to SDOH documentation in dementia care settings.

 ---